Harm Reduction Model

 What is the Harm Reduction Model?

 Harm reduction is a public health approach to managing high-risk behaviors, including drug and alcohol addiction.

-It focuses on reducing the negative consequences of the action.
-The harm reduction model values abstinence, but abstinence is not exclusively the goal.
+It focuses on reducing the negative outcomes of the action.
+The harm reduction model values abstinence, but abstinence is not the only goal.

-Harm reduction focuses on providing judgment-free healthcare solutions that mitigate the health risks associated with these behaviors.
-Some of the methods used include safe access to drug paraphernalia, allowing drug intake in a controlled environment, and health education.
+Harm reduction focuses on providing judgment-free healthcare solutions that lower the health risks related to these behaviors.
+These include safe access to drug paraphernalia, allowing drug intake in a controlled environment, and health education.

 According to the Harm Reduction Coalition, the principles of harm reduction are:

 - Acknowledging that drug use is an unavoidable part of society